 The first step in creating a good environment is following the precepts.
 For the monks, of course, this means following all the precepts the Buddha laid out for them.
 For laypeople, it means the five and the eight precepts: no killing, no stealing, no illicit sex, no lying, no intoxicants.
 Those are the five.
 For the eight, you change precept number three from no illicit sex, to no sex, period; and then you add no eating after noon or before dawn, no ornamenting the body or going to shows or listening to music, and, finally, no sleeping on luxurious beds or sitting on luxurious seats.

 The five precepts are especially important in creating your environment.
-Just take the precept on lying, which the Buddha seems to treat it as the most important of the five: If you’re very casual about how true your statements might be, you’re basically selling yourself short, and you tend to attract to yourself people who are also careless about that kind of thing, too.
+Just take the precept on lying, which the Buddha seems to treat as the most important of the five: If you’re very casual about how true your statements might be, you’re basically selling yourself short, and you tend to attract people who are also careless about that kind of thing, too.
 If your words don’t have much value, people won’t give them much value, and you generally create a bad environment for yourself.
-And if you’re used to lying, saying, “Well, this lie doesn’t matter, that lie doesn’t matter,” how is your mind going to tell itself the truth?
+If you’re used to lying, telling yourself, “Well, this lie doesn’t matter, that lie doesn’t matter,” how is your mind going to tell itself the truth?
 It’s going to start getting casual about what it says to itself, about what’s going on, overestimating either your attainments or the obstacles facing you.
 You get so that you can’t really trust your own powers of observation.
 After all, lying involves hiding, and it’s not just a matter of hiding things from other people: You end up hiding things from yourself.
 That creates a bad environment to meditate in.
 You’ve got to look to your precepts, make sure you keep your precepts clean.
-And you find that that really does improve the environment in which you’re meditating.
+You find that that really does improve the environment in which you’re meditating.
 It improves the environment in which you’re practicing as a whole.

 So restraint is a matter of knowing what to look for and how to look for it.

 It also means looking at your own motivation.
 Because often it’s not the case that your mind is perfectly innocent and suddenly you run across something that gives rise to lust or to anger.
 You’re actually out looking for it.
 This is why they have talk radio.
 People want to get worked up, so they tune into whatever.
 People switch on the Internet to feed their defilements.
-Their defilements are already hungry, looking for something to latch onto.
+Their defilements are already hungry, looking for something to latch on to.
 You’ve got to watch for that tendency, because if you give into it, it really plays havoc with your meditation.

 So be careful about what you’re looking at, what you’re listening to, why you’re looking, why you’re listening, all the way down through the senses.
 The less you clutter up your mind in this way, the less you give rein to your defilements in this way, then the easier it’s going to be to get the mind to settle down.
 Because a large part of getting the mind to settle down is exercising some restraint over it.
 But if you loosen all restraint during the day, then it’s hard to clamp down again when you meditate.

 This is also where it’s important to have the breath as your foundation.
 The Buddha talks about having mindfulness immersed in the body, when it fills the body, as a basis for sense restraint.
 He compares it to a post.
 Suppose you had six animals, with each one on the leash, and you tied the leashes all together into one knot.
 Now, if the leashes weren’t tied to a post, then the animals would pull one another in all different directions.
 If there were a crocodile, it would go down into the river; a monkey would want to go up into a tree; a hyena would want to go into the charnel ground to feed on some corpses.
 In other words, all the different animals would be pulling in different directions.
-And it would depend on which animal happened to be strongest at any one time, and that’s where they’d all go, they’d all get dragged along.
+It would depend on which animal happened to be strongest at any one time, and that’s where they’d all go, they’d all get dragged along.
 If the crocodile is stronger, then the monkey and the hyena and everybody else get dragged down into the river and often drown.

 However, if you have a post and tie all the leashes to a post, and if the post is a really firm, then no matter how hard the animals pull, they’ve got to stay right there next to the post.

 That’s the image for filling your body with mindfulness, filling your body with your awareness, and keeping it there, making that your foundation from which you look or listen or taste or whatever you’re doing.
 You want to have this sense of the energy in the body as your post.
-That way, you’ve got some continuity between your formal meditations; you’ve got the body you right here, you’re centered right here, so when the time comes to sit down the next time, you’re already right here.
+That way, you’ve got some continuity between your formal meditations; you’ve got the body right here, you’re centered right here, so when the time comes to sit down the next time, you’re already right here.
 It doesn’t involve a lot of pulling and pushing, untangling leashes that have gotten caught up, or pulling dead animals out of the river.
 Everything is all right here.

 The third factor in creating your environment is knowing moderation in speaking.
 It’s good to be a person of few words—if they’re well-chosen.
-At the very least, be careful: Every time you open up your mouth, ask yourself—Why am I speaking?
+At the very least, be careful.
+Every time you open up your mouth, ask yourself: Why am I speaking?
 Like that sign we have in the guesthouse: W A I T, Why Am I Talking?
 You always want to know what your intention is, because talking that has no specific intention counts as idle chatter.
 If you fill your days up with idle chatter, then your mind is going to be filled with idle chatter.
 It’s going to be hard to get it to settle down, to focus on something really useful, like staying with the breath.